mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/query/topics/just-in-time.html.md

 JIT compilation support is enabled with all RPM distributions of Greenplum Database.
 If you build Greenplum Database from source, you must include the `--with-llvm` build option to include JIT compilation support.

 It is possible to use JIT with both Postgres Planner and GPORCA.
 Since GPORCA and Postgres Planner use different algorithms and the values for the calculated costs are different, you must tune the JIT thresholds according to your usage.
-See [Configuration](#topic4) for more information.
+See [When to JIT?](#topic3) for more information.

 ### <a id="topic21"></a>JIT accelerated operations